Why join us?

 Corporate M&A, Project Delivery (Infrastructure), Environment & Planning, Project Finance, and Commercial Litigation and Arbitration.

-We endeavor to provide an international rotation opportunity during the 18-month program in one of our Asia offices.
-We will take into consideration your preference for location and practice or group, but again, it is subject to the resourcing needs of the Firm.
-As a truly global firm, international working opportunities are available outside of our graduate program across our network.
+We endeavor to provide an international seat rotation during the 18-month program in one of our Asia-Pacific offices.
+We will take into consideration your preference for location and practice or group.
+As a truly global firm, international working opportunities are available outside of our graduate program across our wider network.

 What benefits does the Firm offer?